 - DUI conviction or supervision orders cannot be expunged, even after successful completion - only a dismissal or finding of not guilty can be expunged when the charge was DUI.

-- Most felony convictions are ineligible to be expunged from a criminal record unless the probation was under section 410 or 710 first offender probation for certain drug cases in which case you must wait 5 years after termination of the sentence before seeking expungement of the criminal record
+- Most felony convictions are ineligible to be expunged from a criminal record unless the probation was under section 410 or 710 first offender probation for certain drug cases in which case you must wait 5 years after termination of the sentence before seeking expungement of the criminal record, but many qualify for sealing

-- Certain misdemeanor convictions can now be sealed by a process similar to expungement, which closes the record from public viewing unless the Court specifically orders the record opened, or upon arrest for the same or similar offense or a felony.
-Some convictions like Assault, Battery or Domestic Battery are ineligible
+- Many misdemeanor convictions can be sealed (a process similar to expungement).
+Sealing closes the record from public viewing unless the Court specifically orders the record opened, or upon arrest for the same or similar offense or a felony.
+Some convictions like Assault, Battery or Domestic Battery, or sexual offenses requiring registration as a sex offender are ineligible

 - Certain Felony Drug Possession convictions for smaller amounts and Felony Prostitution convictions are eligible for sealing under certain circumstances.
 Some felony convictions, like non-residential Burglary, are now eligible for sealing.

-- Unlike expungement, a prior conviction does not necessarily preclude sealing a more recent conviction or supervision.
+- A conviction no longer precludes expunging or sealing a more recent eligible conviction or supervision.

 - Reckless Driving committed when you were under the age of 25 may be eligible for sealing or expungement.